Merzasphor/MWSE/docs/source/lua/type/tes3soulGemData.rst

     Read-only.
 The path to the object's texture.

 `value`_ (`number`_)
+    Read-only.
 The value of the object.

 `weight`_ (`number`_)
+    Read-only.
 The weight of the object.

 .. toctree::
     :hidden:

+    tes3soulGemData/capacity
     tes3soulGemData/id
     tes3soulGemData/item
     tes3soulGemData/mesh